google/orbit/DEVELOPMENT.md

 ### File system structure
 Each module gets its own subdirectory under `src/`.
-The subdirectory's name should be spelled in camel-case, i.e. `src/ModuleName`.
+The subdirectory's name should be spelled in camel case, i.e. `src/ModuleName`.
 All public header files go into a separate include subdirectory `include/ModuleName`, i.e. the full path looks like `src/ModuleName/include/ModuleName/PublicHeader.h`.